 6. Plug Valves

 A plug valve is an isolation valve that is a quarter-turn shutoff valve.
 The plug can be designed in tapered or cylindrical form.
-Plug valve available in different port types.
+Plug valves are available in different port types.

 As a general rule, there are 4 types of plug valves with different designs.

-Non-lubricated plug valves are mainly used in the petrochemical, refining industry, RO plants.
+Non-lubricated plug valves are mainly used in the petrochemical, refining industry, and RO plants.

-Non-lubricated plug valves use the sleeve to reduces friction between the plug part and body.
+Non-lubricated plug valves use the sleeve to reduce friction between the plug part and body.

 It is commonly used in minimum maintenance needs, and where liquids could be trapped or solidify and potentially block the valve.

 a) Design & Manufacture: API 599, API 6D

 b) Face to Face: API 6D, ASME B16.10, EN 558, DIN 3202, BS 2080

 c) Connection End: ASME B16.5, ASME B16.25, EN 1092, EN 12627, JIS B2220